FeelFree Goes for Profitability and Launches FeelFree Stays, a New Brand of Urban Accommodations

 Carlos Villalain and Juan Ramón Vega are the shareholders of FeelFree, and for the time being they wish to maintain this structure.
 The company has a average of 45 professionals.
 In San Sebastian, the company continues to grow thanks to owners who "want to work with FeelFree, because of the profitability it generates and the care the company takes with the flats".
 FeelFree also continues to operate in Baqueira.
 FeelFree's strategy includes maintaining the properties through rentals "as far as possible".

-The next edition Vitur Summit 2026 will take place in Malaga on Thursdays 13 and 14 May and will once again be the meeting point for operators, investors and companies in the sector to boost their business, establish strategic alliances with the different agents involved and gain access to all the latest news, trends and opportunities in the sector from leading speakers and companies.
+The next Vitur events will be held in Madrid, 1 October and in Seville on November 26th, and will once again be the meeting point for operators, investors and companies in the sector to boost their business, establish strategic alliances with the various stakeholders involved and access all the news, trends and opportunities in the sector from leading speakers and companies.

 Continue reading